Zsh - Z-Shell

 # zsh-autosuggestions

-git clone __URL_3_ $\{ZSH_CUSTOM:-~/.oh-my-zsh/custom\}/plugins/zsh-autosuggestions
+git clone https://github.com/zsh-users/zsh-autosuggestions $\{ZSH_CUSTOM:-~/.oh-my-zsh/custom\}/plugins/zsh-autosuggestions

 # zsh-syntax-highlighting

-git clone __URL_4_ $\{ZSH_CUSTOM:-~/.oh-my-zsh/custom\}/plugins/zsh-syntax-highlighting
+git clone https://github.com/zsh-users/zsh-syntax-highlighting.git $\{ZSH_CUSTOM:-~/.oh-my-zsh/custom\}/plugins/zsh-syntax-highlighting

 # zsh-history-substring-search

-git clone __URL_5_ $\{ZSH_CUSTOM:-~/.oh-my-zsh/custom\}/plugins/zsh-history-substring-search
+git clone https://github.com/zsh-users/zsh-history-substring-search $\{ZSH_CUSTOM:-~/.oh-my-zsh/custom\}/plugins/zsh-history-substring-search

-p10k konfigurieren
+p10k configure

 Alternative Frameworks

-# Installation von Prezto
+# Prezto installation

-git clon --recursive __URL_7_ "$\{ZDOTDIR:-$HOME\}/.zprezto"
+git clone --recursive https://github.com/sorin-ionescu/prezto.git "$\{ZDOTDIR:-$HOME\}/.zprezto"

-Setopt EXTENDED_GLOB
+setopt EXTENDED_GLOB

-für rcfile in "$\{ZDOTDIR:-$HOME\}"/.zprezto/runcoms/^README.md(.N); do
+for rcfile in "$\{ZDOTDIR:-$HOME\}"/.zprezto/runcoms/^README.md(.N); do

 ln -s "$rcfile" "$\{ZDOTDIR:-$HOME\}/.$\{rcfile:t\}"

-# Antibody Plugin Manager
+# Antibody plugin manager

 curl -sfL git.io/antibody|sh -s - -b /usr/local/bin

-# ~/.zshrc with Antikörper
+# ~/.zshrc with antibody

-# Zinit Plugin Manager
+# Zinit plugin manager

--c "$(curl -fsSL https://raw.githubusercontent.com/zdharma/zinit/master/doc/install.sh)"
+sh -c "$(curl -fsSL https://raw.githubusercontent.com/zdharma/zinit/master/doc/install.sh)"

 # ~/.zshrc with zinit

-Quelle ~/.zinit/zinit.zsh
+source ~/.zinit/zinit.zsh

 zinit load zsh-users/zsh-syntax-highlighting